Hannah-Moon/Hannah-Moon/README.md

-I am a resesearcher and experience designer in 🇺🇸.
-I employ diffdrent design methods and technologies to create enchant user experience where human and computer can interact and empower each other.
-I love to find innovative solutions in complex problems.
+I am a researcher, innovator and experience designer in 🇺🇸.
+I employ different design methods and technologies to create an enchant user experience where humans and technologies can interact and empower each other.
+I love to find innovative solutions to complex problems.

 You can see what I am currently up to on [https://hannah-moon.github.io/][1].